elements-of-ai/kubeflow-docs/docs/install/ubuntu.rst

 Login to Charmed Kubeflow
 -------------------------

-Please note that if you are in a public cloud, follow `this guide <https://charmed-kubeflow.io/docs/dashboard>`_.
 The URL for the Kubeflow dashboard is the same as the one determined earlier for the configuration steps - in the case of a default MicroK8s install, it’s: http://10.64.140.43.nip.io

 Before access Kubeflow in browsers, please guarantee everything components is in "active" status.

-From a browser on your local machine, this can be reached just by copying and pasting the URL.
-You should then see the dex login screen, where you should enter the username( it does say email address, but whatever string you entered to configure it will work fine) and your password from the configuration step.

-However, for remote deployments, or running on a virtual machine, creating a SOCKS proxy is required to access the dashboard.
+For remote deployment, which is our cases, creating a SOCKS proxy is required to access the dashboard.
 This can be done as follows:

 1. Connection to the machine using ssh with SOCKS proxy enabled through the -D 1080 parameter.
 As in the example below:

 .. code-block:: shell

-    ssh -D localhost:1080 vmware@<vm_machine_public_ip>
+    ssh -D localhost:1080 vmware@<vm_ip>

 2. Go to the browser on your computer, go to Settings > Network > Network Proxy, and enable SOCKS proxy pointing to: 127.0.0.1:1080.
 If it's firfox browser, the setting is as below:

 .. image:: ../_static/install-firfox-socket-setting.png

-If it's chrome browser, the setting is as below:
+If it's Chrome browser, the setting is as below:

 .. image:: ../_static/install-chrome-socket-setting.png